MileHacker Logo

 Jiangyin has a captivating mix for travelers.
 It features a modern urban landscape alongside quiet parks and historical plaques.
 The city's identity is closely tied to the Yangtze River, which you can admire from various viewpoints, including the impressive Jiangyin Yangtze River Bridge.

-Visitors discover welcoming green spaces like Jiyang Lake Scenic Area and Huangshan Lake Park, both popular spots for locals to relax and exercise.
+Visitors discover welcoming green spaces like Jiyang Lake Scenic Area and Huangshan Lake Park, both popular spots for locals to de-stress and exercise.
 These areas bring a peaceful contrast to the city's commercial districts.

 Natural Beauty